oappi/AWSRoleSwitcher/readme.md

 * Operations to rotate access keys, this includes listing users keys as we want to be sure we can create accesskey before starting operation.

 ## Requirments for this app
-* 1Password CLI tool (and user has to have logged in via 1password cli at least once to set up 1password MFA)
-* 1Password desktop app (this is also handy for making CLI ask 1password password again after defined period of time)
-* Golang **
 * AWS CLI
+* 1Password CLI V2  **
+* 1Password desktop app **
+* Golang ***
-* Fyne components https://developer.fyne.io/started/ (UI framework used in this project) Note that it is recommended to restart after installig these packages, or at least for me they only started working after restart. ***
+* Fyne components https://developer.fyne.io/started/ (UI framework used in this project) Note that it is recommended to restart after installing these packages, or at least for me they only started working after restart. ****
-* Linux/Mac****
+* Linux/Mac*****

+***************

+* ** User has to have logged in via 1password cli at least once to set up 1password MFA.
+One can also set up CLI integration to desktop app from developer settings, which removes need to interact with command line.
+* *** Technically you don't need it, but it will give you better user experience and additional features.
+Features like setting expiration time for authentication.
+For example: it wont give access after 15 minutes with out re-entering 1password password and as mentioned earlier no need to interact with commandline.
-** Is not required if you download binary file from release page
+* **** Is not required if you download binary file from release page
-*** On Mac only required if you build your self, on Linux you might need opengl packages mentioned in documentation
+* ***** On Mac only required if you build your self, on Linux you might need gl packages mentioned in documentation
-**** Actively only tested with (Fedora & Mint) Linux.
-Since I don't own a mac, I can't really say for sure if it works, but I would imagine it works similarly to linux version as tool uses 1Password cli via bash  which should work same way in Mac and Linux.
+* ****** Actively only tested with (Fedora & Mint) Linux.
+I don't have constant access to Mac, but it has been tested to run with 1password integration.
 Fyne it self works on Windows, Linux, Mac, but bash commands used to call 1password cli have not been translated to Powershell commands which is requirement for it to work on windows.

 ## Installation